 We are leading legal experts in surrogacy law disputes, having acted in some of the most high profile UK surrogacy disputes heard by the High Court and having successfully resolved other cases without court proceedings.

-Disputed surrogacy cases always need exceptionally sensitive and strategic handling from the outset, and we are skilled at resolving communication problems as well as managing litigated surrogacy cases with strategic care to give the best chance of success.
+Disputed surrogacy cases always need exceptionally sensitive handling from the outset, and we are skilled at resolving communication problems as well as managing litigated surrogacy cases with strategic care to give the best chance of success.

 Our work is usually charged on an hourly rate basis, with clear estimates and monthly billing so you know where you stand.